Menu

 To get involved with the mailbag or to provide any feedback on the show, hit us up in the comments, reach out on social media, or post here in the NLSC Forum!
 For more information on the NLSC Podcast including episode guides, check out this page in our Wiki.
 You can also find the show on our YouTube channel, along with the rest of our video content.
 As always, thanks for tuning in, and go get buckets!

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some advice to look beyond what you see when it comes to visuals on the virtual hardwood.
+This week, I’m tipping things off with some thoughts on features that are implemented before they’re truly ready, and how we can and should be willing to wait until then.

 Read More »